thinh105/Tourino-Frontend-VueJS/README.md

 # Tourino

+## Bug

+- [ ] Deadlock : Watcher watch Selection change to visit the desired URL ~> URL set selection chip ~~> watcher try to revisit that URL again

+- [ ] Visit link on cards does not load the filter chip

 ## TODO

 - [ ] Vue Router - the chip filter will not update when go back old page

   - [x] Filter: Now the chip selections are sync to URL.

 User now can visit the copy/reload URL and still get the chip selections